 Uncertain of extent thus far – patient highly confused and in a current state of shock and denial.

 Signed...Tsunade S. (Head Medic)

-Tsunade re-entered the room and narrowed her eyes at her.
+Tsunade re-entered the room.
+She instantly looked between her and the chart and narrowed her eyes.
 "You're not supposed to look at that."

 Sakura pointed at the masked man accusingly, not wanting to get into trouble with the serious, head medic.
 "He gave it me."

 He mirrored this, pointing back at her.
 "She asked for it."

 Tsunade sighed deeply before asking, "Do you know who he is?"

 Sakura rolled her eyes.
 "For the last time, no, I don't know these people.
 If you keep sending them in, I'm going to get annoyed."

 She couldn't help her rude retort.
 She could smell a frustrating reoccurring question in the air.
 It was like she had never seen these people before, talking to each newcomer just added to her confusion and headache.

 Tsunade smiled slightly.
 She gestured to the clipboard and Sakura held it out for her to take.
 Tsunade added to the notes, and simply stated, "Sorry, Sakura, that's exactly what we are going to do."